makerdao/dai-plugin-template/README.md

 Dai Plugin Template
 </h1>

 Fork this repository and replace the sample code with your own.
-Check `src/SampleService.js` and `src/index.js` for examples of how to structure your services and configuration.
+Check `src/SampleService.js` and `src/index.js` for examples of how to structure your services and configuration, and `test/src/SampleService.spec.js` for an example of how to create a Maker instance with your plugin injected.

 ___